-There are three types of civil protection orders that can be issued by the common pleas court: (1) for domestic violence, (2) for menacing by stalking, and (3) for a sexually oriented offense.
+There are three types of civil protection orders that can be issued by the common pleas court: (1) for domestic violence including dating violence, (2) for menacing by stalking, and (3) for a sexually oriented offense.
 The stalking and sexually oriented offense requests are filed on the same petition form; the domestic violence petition is separate.
-The petition for a CPO must be completed and signed by you in the presence of a notary public.
-Do not sign it until you are with a notary public.
-You may be required to provide some identification.
-The instructions for completing the petition are with it.

 After you have filed your petition, you may decide that you no longer want a CPO against the person named.
 You may ask the Court to dismiss your petition if the final hearing has not occurred, or you may want to terminate or cancel an order that has already been issued by consent or after a hearing.
 On the other hand, you may want to change the terms of the order or extend the effective date of the order.
 All those requests have to be in writing to the Court and are not automatically granted.
 We have provided forms that may fit your situation if you want changes, BUT WE ENCOURAGE YOU TO SPEAK WITH AN ATTORNEY-AT-LAW ABOUT YOUR RIGHTS.

 General Information and How to Obtain a CPO

 This information provides and overview of the CPO process and may answer some of your questions.